syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Sort-all-the-nodes-in-the-TreeViewAdv-control.md

 # How to Sort all the Nodes in the TreeViewAdv

-This page exlains How to Sort all the Nodes in the TreeViewAdv and more details.
+This page explains How to Sort all the Nodes in the TreeViewAdv and more details.

 ## How to Sort all the Nodes in the TreeViewAdv Control